SystemsApproach/private5g/software/smallcell.rst

 Regardless of whether you bring up a 4G or 5G version of the Control Plane, the UPF pod implements SD-Core's User Plane.
-To verify that the UPF is propertly connected to the network (which is important because the UPF has to connect to the radio), you can check to see that the Macvlan networks ``core`` and ``access`` are properly configured on your server.
+To verify that the UPF is properly connected to the network (which is important because the UPF has to connect to the radio), you can check to see that the Macvlan networks ``core`` and ``access`` are properly configured on your server.
 This can be done using ``ifconfig``, and you should see